Garda receives €1.16m damages for back injury suffered during arrest

 He had adjourned ruling a final outcome pending a review of ongoing negotiations between Micheál Ó Scanaill, SC, counsel for the Minister for Justice, and barrister Alan Keating, counsel for Garda Flanagan.

-On Monday, Mr Ó Scanaill told Judge Barton that a consent order for €1.16 million could be made in Garda Flanagan’s favour.
+On Monday, Mr Ó Scanaill told the judge that a consent order for €1.16 million could be made in Garda Flanagan’s favour.
 The figure takes account of his past and present loss of earnings and a number of other considerations.

-Mr Keating had previously told the court that a payment of €125,000 had already been made to Garda Flanagan pending Judge Barton’s judgment and the ultimate settlement reached in negotiations.
+Mr Keating had previously told the court that a payment of €125,000 had already been made to Garda Flanagan pending the judgment and the ultimate settlement reached in negotiations.

-Judge Barton, in his earlier ruling, which followed a Garda Compensation hearing in the High Court, had stated that the ferocity of a blow Garda Flanagan had received to the base of his back had devastating consequences for him.

-Judge Barton said there had been a serious and significant deterioration in Garda Flanagan’s physical and mental capacity over the years as a result of ongoing chronic pain.
+The judge said there had been a serious and significant deterioration in Garda Flanagan’s physical and mental capacity over the years as a result of chronic pain.
 He had felt he could no longer serve as a garda and had applied unsuccessfully to be retired on health grounds.

 The judge said Garda Flanagan had grown up in Cashel, Co Tipperary, and had set out, following studies in University College, Galway, to carve out a career for himself in the Garda in which he also had a serving brother and sister.

-He had been a fit young man who had a passion for hurling, a sport in which he had excelled to the extent that he had played for Tipperary and had won an all-Ireland medal at Under 21 level before having been elevated to the senior panel and hurling for his county.
+He had been a fit young man who had a passion for hurling, a sport in which he had excelled to the extent that he had played for Tipperary and had won an all-Ireland medal at under 21 level, having been elevated to the senior panel and hurling for his county.

-Judge Barton said Garda Flanagan eventually faced financial embarrassment to the extent of attempts having been made to re-possess his home and having to be treated in St John of Gods in Dublin.
+The judge said Garda Flanagan eventually faced financial embarrassment to the extent of attempts having been made to repossess his home and having to be treated in St John of God Hospital in Dublin.

-Garda Flanagan had fought against having been labelled as someone with a mental illness and had on a number of occasions sought to be allowed to retire on health grounds.
+Garda Flanagan had fought against being labelled as someone with a mental illness and had on a number of occasions sought to be allowed to retire on health grounds.

 One of the issues before the court had been the fact that he had, prior to the 2005 assault, suffered back injuries in a car accident and in a slip and fall.
 The degree of force used by his assailant had been controversial during a 15-day hearing of the case.